OSInside/kiwi/doc/source/commands/result_bundle.rst

   used to sync the bundle.

-  * The zsync control file is only created for those bundle files which are marked for compression because in a KIWI build only those are meaningful for a partial binary file download.
+  * The zsync control file is only created for those bundle files which are marked for compression because in a {kiwi} build only those are meaningful for a partial binary file download.

   * It is expected that all files from a bundle are placed to the same